kubedb/docs/docs/guides/memcached/rotate-auth/rotateauth.md

 ```

-The above output shows that the password has been changed successfully.
+The above output shows that the password has been updated successfully.
 The previous username & password is stored in the secret for rollback purpose.

 ## Cleaning Up